Be “Tick aware”

 Tips to safely remove a tick:

 The safest way of removing a tick is using a fine pair of tweezers or a tick removal tool.
 Grasp the tick as close to the head as possible.
-Pull firmly upwards if using a pair of tweezers.
+Pull firmly upwards if using a pair of fine tipped tweezers.
 If using a tick removal tool, you also need to use a twisting motion.
 After removing the tick clean the bite area with antiseptic or wash with soap and water.

 Help us record ticks: